jessekeyes/matter/generators/app/templates/README.md

 There are three default Grunt tasks:

 * `install`: Install & process Bower dependencies.
+Copy files to appropriate directories
 * `styles`: Process Sass files into CSS, run Autoprefixer to add vendor prefixes, and minify CSS with CSSNano.
 * `scripts`: Concatenate and minify script directories into compiled JS files.